 Fishing on the Jefferson yesterday was spotty with little action on streamers.
 In the afternoon a brief light shower came down and if like magic just after, the baetis came out big time.
 There were duns all over the place and we found a few pods of fish who feasting on them.
 I tdidn’t last very long but it was fun while it did with lots of top water action.

 Today didn’t start out very good as when we got to the river my client discovered he had forgot his waders.
 He was really upset with himself and asked about wet wading.
 With the temp. in the 40’s that was not an option.
 We headed back to Dillon to get him a new pair which he needed anyway.
-To lighten up the situation I told him about … Continue reading
+To lighten up the situation I told him … Continue reading